 Becoming aware of Wendy's presence, they sit up and look at her.

-The costume has a drop seat and is perhaps that of a bear with snaggly, overextended, sharp teeth and eerie glowing eyes.
+The costume has a drop seat and is perhaps that of a bear or a boar with snaggly, overextended, upper and lower teeth and eerie glowing eyes.
 What makes the image so terrifying is the nature of the costume which really resembles no creature at all, and its curly plush hide seeming to stand at odds with its plastic face when revealed.
-There is no way, of course, an act of fellatio could be performed by this costumed "beast" with its large fangs.
+There is no way an act of fellatio could be performed by this costumed "beast" with its large fangs.
 The creature's mouth is shaped in such a way that it is a combination of two expressions, both a smile and a frown.
 There are no eyeholes for a person inside to look though.
 Instead the mask has large eyes with large black pupils illuminated with bright white points, the kind of bright illumination on the pupils we've seen with episodes of shining.
-It's an image that really makes no sense and so is frightening, particularly due the shining eyes and the mouth being dual, having both a smile and a grimace.
+It's an image that really makes no sense and is as frightening as it is due the shining eyes and the mouth being dual, having both a smile and a grimace.

 591 MS Wendy.
 (2:09:56)